The Intuitive Empath And The Gift Of Caring

 Some persons, however, display a much higher than normal sensitivity to the emotions of others.
 These persons are often referred to as intuitive empaths, and the gift of their ability to connect deeply with others is explored in this article.
 First is an overview of the theory behind empathy in humans and a look at the different ways in which we manifest an increased ability to empathize.

-These definitions help pinpoint why empathy is regarded as a crucial factor in the evolution of humans as social beings.
-It is one of the basic elements of emotional intelligence – the awareness of our own emotions and the emotions of others and how this awareness guides our social interactions.
+These definitions help pinpoint why empathy is regarded as a crucial factor in the social evolution of human beings.
+It is one of the basic elements of – the awareness of our own emotions and the emotions of others and how this awareness guides our social interactions.

 Psychologists have determined that there are different types of empathy.
 The most often highlighted ones are: